DimaJoyti/go-coffee/docs/PHASE_2_3_CICD_ENHANCEMENT_COMPLETE.md

-# 🚀 Phase 2.3: CI/CD Pipeline Enhancement - COMPLETED ✅
+# 🚀 2.3: CI/CD Pipeline Enhancement - COMPLETED ✅

-## 📋 Phase 2.3 Summary
+## 📋 2.3 Summary

-**Phase 2.3: CI/CD Pipeline Enhancement** has been **SUCCESSFULLY COMPLETED**!
+**2.3: CI/CD Pipeline Enhancement** has been **SUCCESSFULLY COMPLETED**!
 A comprehensive, enterprise-grade CI/CD pipeline with advanced testing, security scanning, and monitoring integration has been implemented for the Go Coffee platform.

 ## ✅ Completed Deliverables